coaxial/ansible-role-mailcow/README.md

 Backups are saved to `/var/backup` and removed once handled by borg.
 The last 24 hourly, 7 daily, 4 weekly, 6 monthly and 1 yearly backups are kept.

 Min config for the mailcow host is 1Ghz CPU, 1GB RAM, 5GB disk.
-Recommended is 1.5GB RAM + swap.
+Recommended is 1.5GB RAM + swap if clamd is enabled.
 Plan additional storage space for generating the hourly backup, and for the optional swap file (1x the RAM)

 ## Prerequisites